History of concubinage in the Muslim world: Women of Hawazin

 The Banu Thaqif and Banu Hawazin tribes decided to go to war against Muhammad under the leadership of Malik ibn Awf.
 Malik had the unfortunate idea of bringing the women, children and livestock with his army.
 He believed that by bringing their women and children with the army, all his soldiers would fight more courageously to defend them.
-When Muhammad was informed that the Hawazin had brought their women, children and livestock with them, he smiled and said "Inshaa Allah, all these will become the booty of war for the Muslims."

 The Muslim army defeated the Hawazin and captured their women and children and the pagan soldiers fled.
 The war booty which the Muslims obtained was 24,000 camels, more than 40,000 goats, 160,000 dirhams worth of silver and 6,000 women and children.
-Muhammad waited ten days for the Hawazin to repent and reclaim their families and properties.
+Muhammad waited for the Hawazin to come to him to reclaim their families and properties.
 However, none of them came.
 Finally, Muhammad distributed the war booty among the Muslim soldiers.
 Anecdotes include those of one woman was given to Abd al-Rahman ibn Awf who resisted having sexual intercourse with her until her menses were over and then he had sex with her by virtue of her being his property.
 Jubayr bin Mu'tim also received a slave girl, who was not impregnated.
 Talha ibn Ubaydullah had sexual intercourse with the female captive given to him.
 Abu Ubaydah ibn Jarrah impregnated the slave girl he was given.